TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.perf/perfinsights-notinstalled-windows.md

     cloudEnvironments="public"
 />

-# Do you know Perfinsights tool could help you diagnose key performance issues on this VM?
+# Perfinsights tool could help you diagnose key performance issues on this VM

 ## We have detected that Perfinsights is not installed on this VM **<!--$vmname-->[vmname]<!--/$vmname-->**.

 <!--issueDescription-->

+Do you know Perfinsights tool could help you diagnose key performance issues on this VM?
 Perfinsights is a diagnostics tool which can help you analyze operating system level metrics such as

-1. Best Practices recommendations for SQL and Windows
+Best Practices recommendations for SQL and Windows
-2. Top CPU consumers
+Top CPU consumers
-3. Top Memory consumers
+Top Memory consumers
-4. Key IO metrics, with Disk level IOPS/Mbps graphs
-5. Storage Pool layout
+Key IO metrics, with Disk level IOPS/Mbps graphs Storage Pool layout

 <!--/issueDescription-->